MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 - **Prerequisites:** Covers the specific requirements you need to complete before starting the investigation.
 For example, logging that should be turned on, roles and permissions required, among others.
 - **Workflow:** Shows the logical flow that you should follow to perform this investigation.
 - **Investigation steps:** Includes a detailed step-by-step guidance for this specific investigation.
+- **Containment steps:** Contains steps on how to disable the compromised applications.
 - **Recovery steps:** Contains high-level steps on how to recover/mitigate from a malicious attack on compromised applications.
 - **References:** Contains additional reading and reference materials.